drmattyg/torch3d/doc/torch3d.md

 ### Music

-Torch Song songbooks can be synced with music, specified as a URL to an MP3 in the songbook.
-This feature is coming soon!
+Torch Song songbooks can be synced with music, specified as a URL to an MP3 in the songbook, or loaded locally through the settings bar.
+See, for example, the "Round Midnight" example for specifying a URL for an MP3.
+In the settings bar on the left, you can also load a local MP3 to be played with a songbook.